dengking/programming-language/docs/C-family-language/C++/Language-reference/Functions/Overload-resolution/accu-Overload-Resolution.md

 ## Ordering of Viable Functions

-A viable function is better than another viable function if (and only if) it does not have a worse implicit conversion sequence for any of its arguments than the other function and has one of the following properties:
+A viable function is better than another viable function if (and only if) it does not have a worse **implicit conversion sequence** for any of its arguments than the other function and has one of the following properties:

 - It has at least one better conversion sequence than the other function.
-- It is a non-template and the other function is a template specialisation.
+- It is a non-template and the other function is a template specialisation.（这段话的意思是：非模板优于模板？）
 - Both are templates and it is more specialised than the other function according to the **partial ordering rules**.

 The ordering of **implicit conversion sequences** is explained later.
-If only one function is better than other functions in the set of viable functions then it is called the *best viable function* and is selected by the overload resolution.
+If only one function is better than other functions in the set of viable functions then it is called the *best viable function* and is selected by the **overload resolution**.
 Otherwise the call is ill-formed and diagnostics are reported.

 ## Member Functions and Built-in Operators With Overloading

+> NOTE: 这段解释非常好，它的视角是站在设计者的角度

-For overload resolution, member functions are considered as free functions with an extra parameter taking the object itself.
+For overload resolution, **member functions** are considered as free functions with an extra parameter taking the object itself.
 This is called the *implicit object parameter* .
 The cv-qualification [ [1 ](https://accu.org/journals/overload/13/66/kilpelainen_268/#ftn.d0e82)] of the implicit parameter is the same as the cv-qualification of the specified member function.
-The object is matched to the implicit object parameter to make the overload resolution possible.
+The object is matched to the **implicit object parameter** to make the overload resolution possible.
 This is an easy way to make the overloading rules uniform for the member functions and free functions.
-The implicit object argument is just like other arguments, except for a few special rules: the related conversions cannot introduce temporaries, no user-defined conversions are allowed and an rvalue can be bound to a non-constant reference.
+The **implicit object argument** is just like other arguments, except for a few special rules:

+- the related conversions cannot introduce temporaries,

+- no user-defined conversions are allowed and

+- an rvalue can be bound to a non-constant reference.

 For static member functions the implicit object parameter is not considered since there is no object to match it.

 Also the built-in operators are considered free functions for the purpose of overload resolution.

 **Examples:**